B.A., English, UC Berkeley 1999

 --“Emerson and Incarceration.”
 American Literature (June 2006).

-UNDERGRADUATE COURSES: American Literature: Civil War to the Machine Age; William Faulkner; The Literature of the Middle Passage; Introduction to American Literature
+UNDERGRADUATE COURSES: American Literature: Civil War to World War I; William Faulkner; Law and Literature; Introduction to American Literature

 GRADUATE COURSE: Antebellum American Literature and Culture; Literary Studies and the Critique of Power